sinancoskun0/portfolio/basic-ai-tool-comparison/README.md

 ![Deepseek](https://img.shields.io/badge/Deepseek-4D6BFE)
 ![Gemini](https://img.shields.io/badge/Gemini-8E75B2?logo=google&logoColor=white)

-Comparing AI code generation tools on a visual, interactive task: generating a 3D text helix visualizer from a single prompt.
+Comparing AI code generation tools with a task where success is immediately visible - a 3D text helix visualizer with interactive elements.
+All four tested models are given the same prompts (as visible in the prompts.txt file), then compared and contrasted according to the requirements defined in the prompt.

 ## The Task

-User inputs text → characters spiral around a rotating double-helix (DNA-style) structure → interactive controls for rotation, zoom, colors, speed.
+When the user inputs text (specifically; a character), that character is supposed to spiral around a rotating helix-like structure.
+The structure is meant to have interactive controls to define the way it rotates, a zoom function, a way to set the colors of the structure, and its rotation speed.

 ## Models Tested

-- ChatGPT (GPT-4o, free tier)
+- ChatGPT (GPT-4o)
-- Claude (3.5 Sonnet, free tier)
+- Claude (3.5 Sonnet)
-- Deepseek (V3, free tier)
+- Deepseek (V3)
-- Gemini (1.5, free tier)
+- Gemini (1.5)

 ## Quick Results